 The Queen Elizabeth Hospital (TQEH) Clinical Pharmacology Unit was the first hospital pharmacology unit in Australia, and now provides both a routine diagnostic clinical service and an active medical research program affiliated with the Discipline of Pharmacology at The University of Adelaide.
 Our aim is, wherever possible, to combine both clinical service and basic research, so as to translate new research findings into new laboratory and clinical skills that contribute to state-of-the-art clinical care of patients.

-Led by Associate Professor Betty Sallustio, the Unit’s research group focuses on the areas of heart disease, kidney transplantation and cancer.
+Led by Professor Betty Sallustio, the Unit’s research group focuses on the areas of heart disease, kidney transplantation and cancer.
 We aim to individualise drug therapy through the use of therapeutic drug monitoring, particularly of immunosuppressant drugs used in kidney transplantation and the anti-anginal agent perhexiline in cardiac care.
 Through research in these fields we strive to provide a better understanding of drug action, metabolism and disposition in patients with varied genetic makeup in order to better use these agents and tailor them to each individual, and to develop new therapies.

 Additional Staff Members

 |Denise Dinow||Technical Officer|